 Upon entering the barn, guests are greeted by decades of history from the Roaring 20s through the 1950s.

 The interior of the 9,000sq-ft barn includes nostalgic life-size photos, a replica of a 1950s malt shop and an art deco Cinema.
-There are 20 plus historic cars ranging from the 1910 all the way up to the late sixty’s.
+There are 20 plus historic cars ranging from 1910 up to the late sixty’s.

-By the 1960s, John had established his own farming operation with his two sons, Leon and John Jr., naming it Motte and Sons, and along with his wife Evelyn, eventually privately funded the museum through their estate in an effort to showcase the history of the pioneer families who first settled in the valley, along with their antique car collection.
+By the 1960s, John had established his farming operation with his two sons, Leon and John Jr., naming it Motte and Sons, and along with his wife Evelyn, eventually privately funded the museum through their estate to showcase the history of the pioneer families who first settled in the valley, along with their antique car collection.

 Along with the collection of cars and antiques, the Motte Museum hosts weddings, special events, and classic car meets.
 The museum is only a short drive to Temecula’s wine country and makes a great side trip while visiting the wineries.